Self-Employed Tax Calculator UK 2026/27

 How does Class 2 NI work now that it is no longer compulsory for most people?+-

-Since April 2024, Class 2 NI became effectively voluntary for most self-employed people with profits above the Small Profits Threshold.
-However, paying it is still advisable for many people because it counts towards your State Pension qualifying years and access to contributory benefits.
-For 2026/27, the rate is £3.45 per week.
-If your profits are below £12,570, you can still choose to pay Class 2 voluntarily to protect your entitlement to these benefits.
+Since April 2024, compulsory Class 2 NI was abolished.
+If your profits are above the Small Profits Threshold (£7,105 in 2026/27), Class 2 is treated as paid automatically, at no charge, and still counts towards your State Pension qualifying years and access to contributory benefits.
+For 2026/27, the voluntary Class 2 rate is £3.65 per week.
+If your profits are below £7,105, you can still choose to pay Class 2 voluntarily at that rate to protect your entitlement to these benefits.